 One of the most important questions asked about the Authority's finances is, "Is the Authority better off or worse off as a result of this year's activities?"
 The Statement of Net Position and the Statement of Revenues, Expenses and Changes in Net Position report information about the Authority in a way that helps answer this question.
-These statements include all assets and liabilities using the accrual basis of accounting.
+These statements include all assets, liabilities, and deferred inflows of resources using the accrual basis of accounting.
 All of the current year's revenues and expenses are taken into account regardless of when the cash is received or paid.